bhaskar2512/E-commerce-website-with-realtime-tracking/Readme.md

 # Description
 This is a project build for an E-commerce website with realtime tracking.!
-Using this website one can add his/her items in the cart and then place the order.
+Using this website one can add their items in the cart and then place the order.
 This project provides realtime tracking of order using soket.io.
 ---
 ## Requirements